80%

 Modal verb

-A modal verb is a special class of auxiliary โ€” can, could, may, might, must, shall, should, will, would โ€” that adds shades of meaning around possibility, ability, permission, obligation, or speculation.
-I can swim (ability), You should rest (advice), It might rain (possibility), You must leave (obligation).
+A modal verb is an auxiliary โ€” can, could, may, might, must, shall, should, will, would โ€” adding meaning around ability, permission, possibility, obligation, or speculation.
+Always followed by the bare infinitive (can swim, never can to swim), and never inflected for person.

 Auxiliary verb